 There are particular requirements for companies with one or many members.

 If a company has a single member, the members register must include a note stating that fact.
-The note should also be updated whenever a company ceases to have only one member and, for a company with multiple members, when it becomes a single member company.
+The note should also be updated whenever a company ceases to have only one member.
+Conversely, for a company with multiple members, a note should be added when it becomes a single member company.

-If a company has more than 50 members, an index of the names of the members of the company must also be maintained.
+If a company has more than 50 members, an index of members’ names must also be maintained.
 However, a separate index is not required if the register itself is in an indexed form – for example, an electronic system where shareholders are listed alphabetically by name.

-The company’s officers – the directors and, where one exists, the company secretary – have responsibility for maintaining the shareholder register.
-In a company with few shareholders, the register is likely to be updated infrequently or may even never need to be updated.
+The company’s officers – the directors and, where one exists, the company secretary – are responsible for maintaining the shareholder register.
+Where there are only a few shareholders, updates to the shareholders register will be infrequent.

-For a company with a lot of shareholders, particularly if shares are transferred frequently, updating the shareholder register can be more demanding, although software like Inform Direct can ease the burden significantly.
-Some companies may consider appointing a specialist company to act as registrar, thereby outsourcing shareholder administration, but this usually comes at significant cost and the administration standards of registrars are, let’s say, “mixed”.
+For a company with a lot of shareholders, particularly if shares are transferred frequently, updating the shareholder register can be more demanding.
+Some companies may consider appointing a specialist company to act as registrar, thereby outsourcing shareholder administration.
+However, this usually comes at significant cost and the administration standards of registrars are, let’s say, ‘mixed’.
+Specialist company secretarial software such as Inform Direct is much cheaper and can ease the burden significantly.

 When should the register of members be updated?